thoaimle/ios-sprint-challenge-calculator/README.md

     1. Start by checking that the two operand strings are not empty, as `""` wouldn't turn into a valid number.
     2. Then, check that the `operatorType` variable isn't nil, since you need a valid operator to perform the arithmetic.
     3. Then, convert the two operand strings into `Double`s.
-    4. With all that setup done, use the type you found in step 2 to decide which kind of arithmetic you'll perform on the operands.
+    4. With all that setup done, use the type you found in step `ii` to decide which kind of arithmetic you'll perform on the operands.
 Since you have several possible codepaths and only want to execute one of them at runtime, a `switch` is likely a good choice here. 😉
     5. For each kind of arithmetic, use your two operand `Double`s to perform either addition, subtraction, multiplication, or division (remember you can't divide-by-zero, so make sure to check for that before actually doing the math to avoid the app crashing.
 If you do encounter that, simply return `"Error"` for your answer).
     6. Whatever your result is from the above arithmetic, return the answer as a `String`.
     7. If you can't do the calculation because you're missing some piece of data, return `nil`.